 Oral Health Care

 From birth, your teeth play a pivotal role in your life.
 In addition to biting and chewing, your teeth are responsible for your ability to speak and maintaining the structure of the jaw.
-Because they are so important, Dr. Weston Spencer encourages proper oral health care in patients of his La Jolla and Rancho Santa Fe offices, regardless of their age.
+Because they are so important, Dr. Weston Spencer encourages proper oral health care in patients of his La Jolla dental office, regardless of their age.
 Good dental hygiene habits should begin as soon as the teeth erupt from below the gums.
 These habits include visits to our San Diego general dentistry practice for professional cleanings and thorough oral exams at least twice a year as recommended by the American Dental Association.

 The leading causes of dental problems are dental caries and periodontal disease.
 Dental caries, commonly referred to as tooth decay, is a disease that forms from the bacteria that collects around teeth, softening enamel and causing the teeth to decay.
 Over time these caries build up and can cause irreversible damage to the tooth.
 Likewise, periodontal disease is caused when bacteria cause the delicate gum tissues to become inflamed and infected.
 Gum disease has emerged as the number-one cause of tooth loss among adults.
 Although both dental caries and periodontal disease are preventable, they affect the vast majority of the population.

 The best way to avoid both tooth decay and periodontal disease is through preventative dentistry, including routine dental visits.

 Brushing and Flossing